 Dr Chaliand opened the NSSP Seminar by relating the historical origins of the crisis in Syria and Iraq.
 The form of extremism that exists today originated from Wahhabist Saudi Arabia, with the emergence of radical Islamist militants who were willing to fight against the idea of a nation-state, in favour of the ummah (community of believers).

 Dr Chaliand then spoke about the link between the United States and the Islamic State (IS).
 The deep Sunni unrest, following the 2003 American intervention in Iraq, created the conditions which ultimately led to the formation of IS.
 He highlighted that IS is one Islamic movement amongst many others, but is the most well-known, as the group is media-savvy.
 Their ‘theaterising’ of horror and engagement in shock tactics has allowed the group to draw the attention of the mainstream media, thus overstating the group’s power on the ground.

 Pertaining to the future of IS, Dr Chaliand remarked that the group is presently facing difficulties, as they have lost territorial presence.
 He cautioned, however, that the group would not disappear even if it was defeated in Syria, as they are beginning to have a presence in eastern Afghanistan.
 The war will continue for some time and any peaceful end to the crisis will require an extended period.
 One way of dealing with the crisis is to address the economic development of the area and its people.
 Without economic growth, unrest will develop, thus radical Islam has, and will be seen, as a viable solution for those affected.

-Closed-door dialogue session with National Security Policy Community on “Can Multicultural Secular Societies Survive the ISIS Onslaught?: Learning from the French Experience” on 7 September 2016.
+Closed-door dialogue with Dr Gerard Chaliand on “Can Multicultural Secular Societies Survive the ISIS Onslaught?: Learning from the French Experience” on 7 September 2016.